2019 Annual Report of Glencore plc

 Risk appetite - High.
 We operate in countries with less developed political and regulatory regimes.
 To be considered a truly diversified commodities group, operations in these jurisdictions are required.

-Risk description - We operate and own assets in a large number of geographic regions and countries, some of which are categorised as developing, complex or having unstable political or social climates.
+Risk description and potential impact - We operate and own assets in a large number of geographic regions and countries, some of which are categorised as developing, complex or having unstable political or social climates.
 As a result, we are exposed to a wide range of political, economic, regulatory, social and tax environments.
-The Group transacts business in locations where it is exposed to a risk of overt or effective expropriation – resource nationalism continues to be a challenging issue in many countries.
+The Group transacts business in locations where it is exposed to a risk of overt or effective expropriation or nationalisation.
 Our operations may also be affected by political and economic instability, including terrorism, civil disorder, violent crime, war and social unrest.

 The terms attaching to any permit or licence to operate may be onerous and obtaining these and other approvals, which may be revoked, can be particularly difficult.
 Furthermore, in certain countries title to land and rights and permits in respect of resources are not always clear or may be challenged.